streetsidesoftware/cspell/docs/types/cspell-types/interfaces/FileSettings.md

 • `Optional` **language**: `string`

 Current active spelling language.
+This specifies the language locale to use in choosing the general dictionary.

+For example:

-Example: "en-GB" for British English.
+- "en-GB" for British English.

-Example: "en,nl" to enable both English and Dutch.
+- "en,nl" to enable both English and Dutch.

 **`default`** "en"